 As one peatland project starts, another drew to a successful close in Forest of Bowland in 2021; Pennine PeatLIFE restored 250 ha of peatlands on United Utilities owned land at Langden Head, Webster’s Meadow and Hareden Fell.

 The work, which was funded by the EU LIFE programme, United Utilities and the Environment Agency, and delivered in partnership with Yorkshire Wildlife Trust, included:

 - installing 3,451 peat, stone and timber dams in 40km of eroding gullies.

 - reprofiling and revegetating 72km of grip and eroding gully and hag edges

 - revegetating nearly 6ha of bare peat with heather brash, seed and plug plants

 Elliott Lorimer, Forest of Bowland National Landscape Manager, said:

 “As well as being beautiful landscapes, our peatlands are home to striking wildlife, store millennia of carbon, filter our drinking water and help to reduce the risk of flooding by 'slowing the flow'.
 We’ve been leading restoration activity in Forest of Bowland over the last decade and I’m really looking forward to building on that success over the next.”

 Rosie Snowden, Peatland Projects Manager at Yorkshire Wildlife Trust, said:

 “Peatland restoration is a long-term project.
 We’ve seen immediate benefits in Forest of Bowland, but it’s going take time for new peat to start to form.
-I’m thrilled that the AONB Partnership is going to be able to continue with this vital work.”
+I’m thrilled that the National Landscape Partnership is going to be able to continue with this vital work.”